Aloe striata Haw. [AL-oh, stree-AH-tuh] is a unique evergreen drought-tolerant succulent type of Aloe from the Asphodelaceae family.

-Whether you’re planting them in pots or in the ground for landscaping, use a sandy or gravelly well-draining succulent soil.
+Whether you’re planting them in pots or on the ground for landscaping, use sandy or gravelly well-draining succulent soil.

-This is crucial to ensure good drainage as, without it, the plant will suffer rot and die out.
+This is crucial to ensure good drainage as the plant will suffer rot and die out without it.

 Transplanting is tolerated by Aloe striata plants but has to be done very carefully.